nickseah1/Predicting-COVID-19-Hospitalizations/README.md

 # Predicting-COVID-19-Hospitalizations

-The purpose of this project is to predict the daily hospitalizations in Arizona from 3/8/21 - 3/14/21
+The purpose of this project is to predict the daily hospitalizations in Arizona from 3/8/21 - 3/14/21 using Machine Learning.

 Training data: https://covidtracking.com/